HosseinBeygiNasrabadi/Tensile-Stress-Relaxation-Test-Ontology-TSRTO-/README.md

 # Relaxation-Test

-Ontology for the Vickers relaxation testing according to the DIN_EN_ISO_10319-1 standard
+Ontology for the relaxation testing according to the DIN_EN_ISO_10319-1 standard

 ## Getting started